-The summary of services that are envisaged to be provided under the community category are shown in Error!
-Reference source not found..
+The summary of services that are envisaged to be provided under the community category are shown in Figure 7.

 Namely, these are:

 - Management of requests about organization of special events like cross competency expert panels. - An event repository listing community events like workshops and symposia targeting specific topics. - A repository with funding opportunities targeting HPC engineering.